How to get the most our of your Surrey Wedding Photographer

 I’m pretty laid back about when group photos take place.
 However I do like to know a loose time frame so I can keep track and help when needs be.
 The most efficient way of organising the group photos is to have someone finding the people that are in the next group photo.(ie. Bestman, bridesmaid, or someone who knows your family)

 Families are complicated things.
 You’re welcome to let me know if there’s a sensitive subject and we can re-jiggle the group list to make it work.
-Alternatively, we scrape the idea completely and I’ll concentrate on documenting your day.
+Alternatively, we can scrape the idea completely and I’ll concentrate on documenting your day.

 If you would like group photos, I recommend picking 5-7 of these suggestions: